 During the recent struggle to preserve nudism in the state of Missouri, it was Cathryn Finney who went to the front in the behalf of nudism.
 When the anti-nudist bill was introduced in the state legislature, membership in the Forty Acre Club dropped from a high of 102 to a low of 42 memberships.
 Undaunted, Catheryn Finney decided to fight to preserve nudism in Missouri, even if she had to fight the battle alone.

 Lacking even the support of her own club, she began a relentless lobbying campaign against the bill, carrying her one-woman warfare directly to the state capital.
 Appealing to the ASA, she received the backing and support of that organization in her battle to preserve nudism.
 She demanded, and was given, a public hearing before the state legislators, and after hearing the nudists’ side of the story, the Missouri Senate killed the bill.
 For her efforts, Cathryn was awarded the title of Nudist Women of the Year.
-Membership in the club has again risen – at present there are 78 members.
+Cathryn was also recognized in the AANR Midwest Hall of Fame in 2007.. – at present there are 78 members.

 Located near Lonedell, Missouri, just a few miles south of U.S. No. 66 and only 35 miles from St. Louis, Forty Acres is ideally situated.
 The park grounds are located in the foothills of the Ozarks and are accessible the year round via improved highways.
 Road signs bearing the legend “Forty Acre Club” member, one must ring a buzzer and wait until the caretaker comes to open the gate.